 Sarah Redsell trained as a nurse in London; she subsequently undertook a degree in Psychology (University of Loughborough) and completed her health visitor training in Nottingham (Nottingham Trent University).
 Sarah worked for several years in Nottingham City as a health visitor before studying for a PhD in Behavioural Science (University of Nottingham).
 Following her PhD studies, Sarah worked at the University of Leicester as a Research Fellow (2000-2004) and at the University of Nottingham as a Principal Research Fellow in the School of Health Sciences (2004-2012).
 Sarah was employed at Anglia Ruskin University as a Professor of Public Health (2013-2019).
-Sarah currently works as an Associate Professor in Children and Young People's Health Research (CYPHR).
-She is developing the Community Health and Wellbeing theme for CYPHR, which will be a partnership between the University, NHS, local authorities, members of the public and other stakeholders.
+Sarah is Professor of Children's Community and Public Health in the Centre for Children and Young People's Health Research (CYPHR).
+She has developed the Community Health and Wellbeing theme for CYPHR, which is a partnership between the University, NHS, local authorities, members of the public and other stakeholders.

+Sarah is currently Director of Research in the School of Health Sciences.
 During her career Sarah has undertaken of a wide variety of academic leadership roles, such as University and Faculty, Athena Swan Deputy Lead and Chair of the School Research Ethics Committee (at Anglia Ruskin University).
-She has significant PhD supervision, coaching and mentoring experience and particularly enjoys working with clinical academics.
-Sarah also works clinically and recently contributed to the nursing response to the COVID-19 pandemic as a Test and Trace worker for Public Health England.
+She has also been Director of Clinical Academic Careers in the School of Health Sciences at the University of Nottingham.
+Sarah has significant PhD supervision, coaching and mentoring experience and particularly enjoys working with clinical academics.
+Sarah contributed to the nursing response to the COVID-19 pandemic as a Test and Trace worker for Public Health England.